-The new SharePoint Admin Center is rolled out in targeted release tenants and hub sites are here.
-Time for the next part of “Mastering common challenges in Office 365”.
-This time, SharePoint.
+You want to master SharePoint?
+Well, this is your start.
+Time for the next part of the “Mastering common challenges in Office 365” series.
 You can also check whole mastering Office 365 series.

-Again as in the last two articles about PowerShell and OneDrive, here an overview of this article.
+Again as in all of my articles of this series you find below an overview of this article.
 You can directly click on the link to jump to the specific part or you just scroll through everything.
-Also the article Part 4-6 about Teams, SharePoint HubSites and Teams Reloaded is available!
+Also the articles about Microsoft Planner, OneDrive, Microsoft Forms, PowerShell, Microsoft Teams and more available.

 - The new Admin Center